What is FCR?

 Depending on whether your education and/or work experience are regulated or non-regulated, the length of time and the cost of the FCR process will vary.

 A regulated profession or trade is one that is governed by a provincial, territorial or sometimes federal authority, in which certain entry requirements and standards of practice are used to assess the qualifications and certify, register or license an individual as a qualified applicant.
-Therefore, you must have a licence, certificate or be registered with the regulatory body before you start practising your in trade or profession.
+Therefore, you must have a licence, certificate or be registered with the regulatory body before you start practicing your trade profession.

-Approximately 20% of professions or trades are regulated in Canada.
 Regulated occupations include nurses, doctors, engineers, teachers, accountants and electricians.
-These individuals must complete the foreign credential recognition process, which consists of four basic steps before they have an opportunity to secure employment in their profession or trade.
+These individuals must complete the foreign credential recognition process, which consists of four basic steps before they have an opportunity to secure employment in their profession or trade: